Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar: Discussion

-In regard to FRBs, there are three sources with seemly periodic activity windows: FRB~20121102A with a periodicity of 159.3 days \citep{Braga2024}, FRB~20180916B with 16.35 days \citep{chime_periodic} and recently FRB~20240209A with 126 days \citep{newperiodic}.
+In regard to FRBs, there are three sources with seemingly periodic activity windows: FRB~20121102A with a periodicity of 159.3 days \citep{Braga2024}, FRB~20180916B with 16.35 days \citep{chime_periodic}, and the recently reported FRB~20240209A with 126 days \citep{newperiodic}.
 The periodicity corresponds to the cycle of the alternating on-and-off activity.
 Naturally, observations carried out at their peak activity are more likely to result in a detection.
-FRB 20121102A has $\gamma$ values between $-1.1\pm0.1$ \citep{papermary} and $-1.8\pm0.3$ \citep{Gourdji_2019}.
-However, \cite{li2} shows using a large sample of 1600+ bursts detected by the Five-hundred-metre Aperture Spherical Telescope (FAST), that the energy distribution is bimodal and best fit by a combination of a log-normal and a Cauchy function.
+FRB 20121102A has $\gamma-$values between $-1.1\pm0.1$ \citep{papermary} and $-1.8\pm0.3$ \citep{Gourdji_2019}.
+However, \cite{li2} used a large sample of 1600+ bursts detected by the Five-hundred-metre Aperture Spherical Telescope (FAST), and showed that the energy distribution is bimodal and best fit by a combination of a log-normal and a Cauchy function.
 In that work, the analysis was done over the histogram of the differential energy distribution rather than the cumulative distribution, given the large sample of bursts available.
-In \cite{li2}, when analysing the high energy component, it was found that the sub-sample is well fit by a power-law with $\gamma=-1.37\pm0.18$.
-It is important to note that in our work we reported a limited sample of 8 pulses.
-With an even larger sample size of hundreds or more pulses the differential energy distribution could be as well be computed.
+In \cite{li2}, when analysing the high-energy component, it was found that the sub-sample is well fit by a power law with $\gamma=-1.37\pm0.18$.
+It is important to note that in our work we reported a limited sample of eight pulses.
+With a larger sample size (hundreds of pulses) the differential energy distribution could also be fit.

-For another active repeater, FRB~20201124A, it has beeen reported $\gamma$-values such as -1.5 $\pm$ 0.1 in \cite{xu} and -1.95 $\pm$ 0.01 to -2.25 $\pm$ 0.02 in \cite{kristen}, both at cm-wavelengths.
+For another active repeater, FRB~20201124A, $\gamma$-values of -1.5 $\pm$ 0.1 (in \citealt{xu}) and from -1.95 $\pm$ 0.01 to -2.25 $\pm$ 0.02 (in \citealt{kristen}) have been reported, both at cm-wavelengths.
 A steeper value of $\gamma$ is often seen at higher energies in repeating FRBs \citep{kristen}, reaching values as steep as $\gamma=-4.9$ in the high-energy tail \citep{kumar}.
-Recent studies of FRBs' energy distribution have reported a value of -1.96 $\pm$ 0.15 for the pure power-law \citep{frb_energy} using FRB data between 0.83 and 1.6 GHz.
+Recent studies of the FRB energy distribution have reported a value of -1.96 $\pm$ 0.15 for the pure power law \citep{frb_energy} using FRB data between 0.83 and 1.6 GHz.